margorec/chartAnalysis/README.md

 Its a very simple stock market analysing app.
 So far:
   - it downloads stock data from stooq.pl
   - presents price time series for one company and draws a *end day* price chart
-  - basing on fetched data it calulates moving averages
+  - basing on fetched data it calculates moving averages
   - draws long and short moving averages on chart automatically adjusted

 ##### TODOS:
-[x] Migrated to SpringBoot 2.x
+- [x] Migrated to SpringBoot 2.x
-[ ] Proper error handle when non existing asset propmpted
+- [ ] Proper error handle when non existing asset prompted